KaizhiYang/Lure-Fishing-Study-Guide/docs/guide/drop_shot/drop_shot_beginner.md

     - **Gear Ratio**: 5.2:1 - 6.2:1
 - **Line** – 6-12 lb fluorocarbon or 6-10 lb braided line with fluorocarbon leader; low visibility
-- **Hook** – 1/0 to 3/0 drop shot hook or octopus hook (not the circle octopus hook)
+- **Hook** – 1/0 to 3/0 drop shot hook or octopus hook (not the circle octopus hook) **Weight** – 3.5g to 7g cylindrical (prefered) or teardrop weight, depending on your rod's lure weight range.
+The lighter, the better.

 ## Best Conditions